j19sch/session-tools/README.md

 # Session Noter

-Python package to play around with:
+Small suite of tools for session-based test management (SBTM)

+## What to do with it

+### Setup & installation
+- grab a copy of this repo, i.e. download, clone or fork
+- install Python 3
+- create a virtual environment and activate it: https://docs.python.org/3/tutorial/venv.html
+- install `requirements.txt`

+### Usage
+In the `./session_noter` directory:
+- `python session-noter.py` - record session notes
+- `python session-printer.py <file>` - convert session notes files to markdown
+- `python session-analyzer.py <file or files>` - summarize session notes file(s) in markdown

+## What I was/am thinking

+### Core design ideas
+- support for linux, mac, windows
+- everything is configurable
+- plug-in support: additional interfaces, additional output formats, etc.

+### My learning goals
-- interfaces (text-based and graphical)
+- interfaces (cli, curses, gui)
 - data processing and reporting
 - modularity and plugins
 - meta-programming

-Purpose of the package as such is to support session-based test management (SBTM) - inspired by Shmuel Gershon's Rapid Reporter (http://testing.gershon.info/reporter/).

-## The plan

-### Functionality
-- session-noter: recording session notes
-- session-printer: exporting/printing notes in different formats (md, html, ...)
-- session-analyzer: analyzing session notes

-### Interfaces
-- CLI
-- curses
-- GUI (minimal floating and full)

-### Architecture
-- support for Linux, Mac, Windows
-- everything is configurable
-- pluggable: additional interfaces, additional exporters, etc.

 ## More on SBTM